-Based upon this belief of human life the elementary schools of the Diocese of Charleston are led to be fully welcoming communities.
+Based upon this belief of human life, the elementary schools of the Diocese of Charleston are led to be fully welcoming communities.
 They welcome families of diverse backgrounds that seek a Catholic education for their children.
 They value all students, acknowledge their unique gifts, and believe diversity and inclusion are blessings that enrich their communities.
-(See Roman Catholic Diocese of Charleston Schools Diversity, Equity and Inclusion Statements).
 Their missions direct them to help students rise above cultural insensitivity and to teach them to treat all people, regardless of race, religion, sexual orientation, or political background, with the utmost respect and dignity that every child of God deserves.
-Each empowers and encourages students to act for justice and to become Christ-like leaders filled with empathy and respect for all -- both within their own schools as well as within the greater global society.
+Each empowers and encourages students to act for justice and to become Christ-like leaders filled with empathy and respect for all - both within their own schools as well as within the greater global society.